Hypergeometric Discriminants: Introduction

 Here, $\omega_0$ is the tautological one-form on $T^*Z$, and $d$ is the exterior derivative on $T^n\times T^*Z$.
 The vanishing locus of the one-form \eqref{eq:the one form} corresponds to an ideal $J_0$ of $\mathcal{O}_{T^n\times T^*Z}$, the structure sheaf of $T^n\times T^*Z$.
 Remarkably, the non-proper direct image sheaf $M_0^{\rm hyp}=pr_*(\mathcal{O}_{T^n\times T^*Z}/J_0)$ is a coherent $\mathcal{O}_{T^*Z}$-module and computes the characteristic cycle.
 Here, $pr:T^n\times T^*Z\to T^*Z$ is the natural projection.
 The natural $\C^*$ action on $T^*Z$ by fiberwise scaling induces a gradation on the structure sheaf $\mathcal{O}_{T^*Z}$, which in turn induces an associated filtration.
 As in the case of $D$-modules, one can associate $M_0^{\rm hyp}$ with its {characteristic cycle} $CC(M_0^{\rm hyp})$ as an algebraic cycle on $T^*Z$, which does not depend on the choice of a good filtration.
 By definition, computing $CC(M_0^{\rm hyp})$ does not bypass any non-commutative algebra.
 The main result of this paper is the following theorem, established for a family of very affine hypersurfaces $\pi:X\to Z$. \begin{theorem} The characteristic cycle $CC(M_0^{\rm hyp})$ is the hypergeometric discriminant. \end{theorem} A key technical tool employed to prove the main theorem is the use of $\hbar$-deformation \cite{aoki2004exact,kuwagaki2022hbar,polesello2004stacks}.
 Namely, we introduce a ring $D_{[\![\hbar]\!]}$ of differential operators with a formal parameter $\hbar$ and define an $\hbar$-deformation $M^{\rm hyp}_{[\![\hbar]\!]}$ of the hypergeometric system.
 It is rather easily proved that the characteristic cycle of $M^{\rm hyp}_{[\![\hbar]\!]}$ is same as the hypergeometric discriminant.
 On the other hand, the transition from the non-commutative module $M^{\rm hyp}_{[\![\hbar]\!]}$ to the commutative one $M^{\rm hyp}_{0}$ is achieved by taking the limit $\hbar\to 0$.
 The main theorem also provides a way to compute the Euler discriminant (locus).
 We also relate hypergeometric discriminants to a description of the Euler discriminant locus recently established by Telen and Wiesmann \cite{telen2024euler} and address some of the questions raised in their paper. {In fact, computing the Euler stratification is equivalent to computing the hypergeometric discriminants and Euler obstructions.}

 The application of the Euler discriminant to the study of Landau singularities is still in its early stages.
 Although the Euler discriminant locus can be computed using a method from \cite{telen2024euler} or by Theorem \ref{thm:theorem 2 intro}, we currently lack a method to isolate its individual irreducible components.
-This inability to isolate components, forcing us to compute the entire locus, likely presents a significant computational drawback.
+This likely presents a significant computational drawback.
 The approach used in \cite{fevola2024principal} may offer insights into this challenge.
-Furthermore, the relationship between the Euler discriminant locus and both the bifurcation locus and Whitney stratification \cite{helmer2023effective} remains unclear.
+Furthermore, the precise relationship between the Euler discriminant locus and the bifurcation locus remains unclear though the latter always contains the former.
 Landau analysis is also studied from the viewpoint of microlocal analysis of a holonomic system (e.g., \cite{KashiwaraKawaiFeynman}), where a momentum-space representation is often employed.
 The precise relationship between their holonomic system and our hypergeometric system remains unclear.
 Addressing these open questions will constitute important directions for future research.